Songonge/SQL-Projects/Spotify_Streams.md

 In this query, **sql_projects** represents the name of the database.

 ## Creating the Table
-This task involves creating a table where to store the data.
+This task involves creating a table to store the data.
 To begin with, it is necessary to drop the table if it already exists.
 This is to avoid any conflict.

 ### Dropping the Table if it Exists
 ```